solazio/sherforcefc-update-job/README.md

 http://www.levibotelho.com/development/commit-a-file-with-the-github-api/

-To run it locally add the following lines to the github_api.py
+To run it locally add the following lines to github_api.py
 ```
 from dotenv import load_dotenv